ivansible/asterisk/roles/ast-core/README.md

 and rule groups and contexts in the files `dialplan.d/<rolename>.rules.conf`.
 These files are `#include`d in the filename alphanumeric order.

+This role adds some convenient dialplan services available from softphones:
+  - current time service (extension `100`);
+  - voice recording service (extension `97`);
+See details in the file `dialplan.d/services.common.conf`.

 This role also provides some common macros and subroutines in the file `dialplan.d/macros.common.conf` in the `[sub]` global context.
 Dialplan subroutines `phone` and `provider` should be used as: